Mission Trails Regional Park Status

 Rare Plant Conservation at Mission Trails

-On Thursday, March 11, join us for a presentation about a three-year project to restore an endangered native plant, San Diego Thornmint, at Mission Trails.
-Mark Berninger, Natural Resources Manager, City of San Diego, will discuss the initiative as well as other rare plants in the park.
+Watch a presentation about a three-year project to restore an endangered native plant, San Diego Thornmint, at Mission Trails.
+Mark Berninger, Natural Resources Manager, City of San Diego, discusses the initiative as well as other rare plants in the park.
 Learn more

 Choose from a range of MTRP branded products (three t-shirt styles, hats, etc.), toys, books for adults and children, botanical soaps, notecards, and more.
 All proceeds support the park through the MTRP Foundation.
 Shop now